2815 Waterbury Avenue | Bronx, New York 10461

 Numerous other verdicts and settlements in excess of $100,000.00.

-When he is not on trial you can find Kyle at the office working alongside his father and his younger brother Devin, his best friend and associate attorney at the firm.
-When not in the office Kyle is always on the go meeting with clients, investigating accident locations, preparing with medical or engineering experts or attending mediations and arbitrations.
+When he is not on trial or in Court you can find Kyle at the office working alongside his father and his younger brother Devin, his best friend and associate attorney at the firm.
+He is also constantly on the go with clients, investigating accident locations, preparing with medical or engineering experts or attending mediations and arbitrations.

 Kyle remains humbled by the trust and unwavering support of his father, which he considers the single greatest gift a young attorney and son could ask for.
 Armed with the passion and determination to take on the most difficult of cases Kyle remains devoted to his clients and their families and will continue to fight for justice on behalf of those who have suffering devastating harms and loss.

 Kyle is licensed to practice in the State of New York and is admitted to practice in the Eastern and Southern District Federal Courts of New York.
 He is an active member of the New York State Bar Association, the Bronx County Bar Association, the New York State Trial Lawyers Association and the American Association for Justice.
-Kyle has also lectured on continued education and has been keynote speaker at the Georgia State Bar Association’s technology conference on the use of cutting edge trial technology.
+Kyle has also lectured on continued legal education and has been keynote speaker at the Georgia State Bar Association’s technology conference on the use of cutting edge trial technology.